Snowflake-Labs/snowflake-arctic/training/llama3.1/README.md

 ## Requirements

 In order to get started you must install our forks of both [DeepSpeed](https://github.com/Snowflake-Labs/DeepSpeed/tree/ds-llama) and [transformers](https://github.com/Snowflake-Labs/transformers/tree/v4.43.0-ds-llama).
-We are actively working on upstreaming these changes to their respective repos, but in the mean time please use these versions (also provided in [requirements.txt](requirements.txt):
+We are actively working on upstreaming these changes to their respective repos, but in the mean time please use these versions (also provided in [requirements.txt](requirements.txt)):

 ```bash
 pip install git+https://github.com/Snowflake-Labs/transformers.git@v4.43.0-ds-llama